 Gardner’s spinning business produced fine yarns suitable for use in the lace making industry and sewing thread manufacture and his woven fabrics: dimities, cambrics and muslins are associated with medium to high value clothing items such as collars, neckerchiefs, handkerchiefs and dress fabrics.
 Gardner saw the clear advantages of producing his own yarn for his weaving business as well as for export, symptomatic of a pattern of diversification in his business activities which was to continue up to his death in 1866.

 Workers’ Housing At the surrounding factory colony Gardner and Bazley had followed the lead of earlier cotton manufacturers, such as the Peels and the Strutts, by providing housing as well as encouraging the establishment of a co-operative shop and an educational institute for the use of workers and their children.
-At Barrow Bridge the houses had allotments and drying and laundry facilities whilst the mill reservoir was stocked with fish for the workers.
-A mill kitchen was available for employees at mealtimes and bread was available at low cost.
-Whilst research about these colonies is incomplete it is clear when compared with urban workers’ housing that ‘the better kind of housing… could only be found at Bolton adjacent to the works of three progressive employers, Ashworths, Bazley’s and Arrowsmith and Slater’.
+At Barrow Bridge the houses had allotments and drying areas whilst the mill reservoir was stocked with fish for the workers.
+A mill kitchen was available for employees at mealtimes and bread was available at low cost from a cooperative run by the workers.
+Whilst research about these colonies is incomplete it is clear that when compared with urban workers’ housing that ‘the better kind of housing… could only be found at Bolton adjacent to the works of three progressive employers, Ashworths, Bazley’s and Arrowsmith and Slater’.

-Benjamin Disraeli visited Barrow Bridge and it influenced the plot of his novel Coningsby (1844).
-The character, Milltown, a cotton manufacturer is thought to be based on Robert Gardner.
+Benjamin Disraeli visited Barrow Bridge and it influenced the plot of his political novel Coningsby (1844).
+The character, Millbank, a cotton manufacturer, is thought to be based on Robert Gardner.

-In the return of information to the factory Inspectors in 1844 the number of employees at Dean Mills was 691 on an average weekly wage of 8s 6d.
+Disraeli’s interest in Barrow Bridge coincided with the return of information to the factory Inspectors.
+In 1844 the number of employees at Dean Mills was 691 on an average weekly wage of 8s 6d.
 Of these 224 were males and 461 female.
 Only 23 were unable to read.
-Today Barrow Bridge is a conservation area and whilst the mill and reservoir have gone the housing for mill workers, managers and the institute remain.
+Today Barrow Bridge is a conservation area and whilst the mill and reservoir have gone the housing for mill workers and managers and the institute remain.

 Van Dieman’s Land Gardner’s horizons were not restricted to Lancashire and England.
 In 1833 he appointed an agent, Philip Oakden, to travel to Van Diemen’s Land on his behalf with over £3000 worth of goods and letters of credit amounting to £15,000 sterling, to be used to buy land and property.